valju/docs_frontend_design/Git_instructions/BasicCooperationWithGitBranches.md

 Note: When you have now started to use common backend and common frontend as starting point every day, you don't need to clone anymore.
 Just start the day by *git pull* in both back&front repo root folders + *git checkout -b mike*    on the one you work with, and so on.

 Note: running *git status* is not enough for knowing if the local repo branch is up-to-date with the remote repo version.
-This command will tell you something like ‘all up-to-date’ even if not true.
+This command will tell you something like ‘Your branch is up to date with 'origin/master'.’ even if not true.
 Thus you actually do have to run *git pull* to really know if there are any updates available in the remote repo.

 Git documentation, e.g.